Alternative expression for the maximum potential intensity of tropical cyclones: The superintensity analysis of

-From the fact that their estimated $v_{\rm B}= 107$~m~s$^{-1}$ is sufficiently close to the actual maximum velocity $v_m = 109$~m~s$^{-1}$ in their control simulation, \citet[][p.~3055]{bryan09b} concluded that {\textquotedblleft}the neglect of unbalanced flow effects is mostly responsible for the systematic underprediction by E-PI{\textquotedblright}.
+From the fact that their estimated $v_{B}= 107$~m~s$^{-1}$ is close to the actual maximum velocity $v_m = 109$~m~s$^{-1}$ in their control simulation, \citet[][p.~3055]{bryan09b} concluded that {\textquotedblleft}the neglect of unbalanced flow effects is mostly responsible for the systematic underprediction by E-PI{\textquotedblright}.
+However, such a close match between the theoretical expression and control simulation looks unexpected.
+How could \citet{bryan09b}{\textquoteright}s derivation have produced an estimate of $v_m$ accurate to within a couple of percent, if one of E-PI{\textquoteright}s key equations, on which this derivation is based, errs in their control simulation by a factor of $1.5$ (see \citet{bryan09b}{\textquoteright}s Eq.~8, Fig.~6 and p.~3049, and discussion below)?
+It could only be if one major discrepancy compensated another.

-However, a closer inspection of these results reveals that they are not self-consistent.
+Indeed, a closer inspection of these results reveals that they are not self-consistent.
 In their Fig.~8, \citet{bryan09b} analyzed the degree to which the gradient-wind balance is broken in their control simulation by plotting contours of $(1 - \mathcal{B})/\mathcal{B}$ (Fig.~\ref{figbryan}).
-That figure shows that the point of maximum wind at $r_m = 17.5$~km corresponds to $(1 - \mathcal{B})/\mathcal{B} \gtrsim 1$ and $\mathcal{B} = \mathcal{B}_{\rm B2} \lesssim 0.5$.
-This is confirmed in the text, which says that at the point of maximum wind the sum $v_m^2/r_m + fv_m$ (here the second term is negligibly small) is twice the absolute magnitude of $\alpha \pt p/\pt r$ \citep[see][p.~3050 and Eq.~(12)]{bryan09b}.
+That figure shows that the point of maximum wind at $r_m = 17.5$~km corresponds to $(1 - \mathcal{B})/\mathcal{B} \gtrsim 1$ and $\mathcal{B} = \mathcal{B}_{\rm 2} \lesssim 0.5$.
+This is confirmed in the text, which says that at the point of maximum wind the sum $v_m^2/r_m + fv_m$ (here the second term is negligibly small) is twice the absolute magnitude of $\alpha \partial p/\partial r$ \citep[see][p.~3050 and their Eq.~(12)]{bryan09b}.